AmbulnzLLC/frontend-challenge/README.md

 There will be a button to confirm the order.
 An ajax call will be performed to `server/order.json` and the result will be displayed as a message like this: "Your order will be delivered in x minutes".

-You can use any library/framework/plugin you want.

-Please use some template library (http://handlebarsjs.com/, http://mustache.github.io/, ...) or a template engine from the framework.
+Please use React or Angular.

 The application must be single page and JS-based using Angular (1.x is fine if not familiar with >= 2.x) or ReactJS.
 That means that I load just one html file, if you want to add some navigation you have to implement it via JS.